STAGES OF DISC DEGENERATION

 As a result of pulpous nucleus dehydration, its image becomes less bright, and, instead of the dazzling-white signal from the healthy cartilage, – we see a light-grey signal, or – in the case of severe dehydration – dark-grey signal.

+In other words, the more liquid stays in the pulpous nucleus, the more intense signal we see at MRI.
+The less liquid remains in the cartilage, the less intense signal we will get.
 In this stage, conservative treatment is the most effective, including correction of posture and improving spine mobility with the aid of gymnastics and physical exercises.
-Minimally invasive surgery could also be a treatment of choice at this stage, such as laser nucleoplasty, disc vaporization or other percutaneous techniques.
+Minimally invasive surgery could also be a treatment of choice at this stage, such as laser nucleoplasty, disc vaporization or other percutaneous techniques. |

-Грыжа дискаStage 2 – segmental instability in mobile spine segments (Disc herniation)
+Stage 2 – segmental instability in mobile spine segments (Disc herniation)

 Reduction in disc height and elasticity, established protrusion are causing prolonged excess load on the fibrous ring, which begin to lose its elasticity and destroys.
 At this stage, disc prolapse happens (bulging 3-6 mm on MRI) and, subsequently, disc herniation.
 If disc destruction is causing compression of nerve roots in the narrow openings, it leads to severe pains at the level of affected nerve root, with the characteristic neurological symptoms.
 This compression could resolve spontaneously due to certain biological processes, and pain disappears.
 It means that medical therapy was successful.
 However, compression can stay for a long time, causing persistent pain, and sometimes numbness in the affected lower limb or muscle problems.
 These are indications to spine surgery for the elimination of nerve root compression.